 The legal and structural frameworks applying to Danish mortgage banks have in many ways been the pillars of the efficient and successful Danish mortgage system and are probably the most important reason for its long unblemished history, which dates back to 1850.

-Danish legislation has been updated regularly and was most recently amended in the summer of 2017 to secure, for instance, the continued covered bond status of Danish mortgage bonds under the stricter CRD criteria.
+Danish legislation has been updated regularly and was most recently amended in the summer of 2022 to transpose the EU's covered bond directive into Danish law.

-The Danish mortgage finance system is generally considered to be very safe when it comes to the ability of issuers to meet their obligations to bondholders, and no Danish mortgage bank has ever defaulted.
+The Danish mortgage finance system is generally considered to be very safe when it comes to the ability of issuers to meet their obligations to bondholders, and no Danish mortgage bank has ever been declared bankrupt.

 The security behind Danish covered bonds rests on the following:

 - Bonds are primarily issued against mortgages on real property within specified LTV limits